English in Annual Reports: Practical or Pointless?

 Case Study: Commercial register of Estonia

-When filing annual reports through Estonia’s commercial register, companies often encounter the option to "Compile the annual report also in English."
-On the surface, this seems practical — add an English version for convenience, and make it look more accessible for partners.
+When filing annual reports through Estonia’s commercial register, companies often encounter the option to “Compile the annual report also in English.”
+On the surface, this seems practical — add an English version for partners and investors.

-- When you check the “also in English” box, the system allows you to complete forms in both Estonian and English.
+• the system allows you to complete the forms in Estonian and English;

-- However, only the Estonian version is officially submitted and digitally signed.
+• only the Estonian version is officially submitted and signed;

 A Smarter Alternative: Avoiding Double Work

-Instead of completing the report twice (once in Estonian and once in English) within the system, a more efficient approach would be:
+Instead of completing the report twice — in Estonian and English — a more efficient approach is:

-- Then, translate the final report into English using a professional translator — or a reliable AI tool like DeepL (which handles financial texts well);
+• then, if needed, translate the final signed report into English using a professional translator or a reliable translation tool;

 When Is an English Version Truly Needed?

-In such cases, the unofficial “informative” version provided by the commercial register is not sufficient.
-A proper, high-quality translation of the final signed report is far more useful and credible.
+In such cases, the unofficial informative version from the register is usually not enough.
+A high-quality translation of the final signed report is far more useful and reliable.

 Final Thoughts

-Adding an English version directly in the commercial register may seem helpful, but in reality, it’s extra effort with no legal benefit.
+Adding an English version directly in the Commercial Register may seem useful, but in practice it is extra work with no legal effect.

-- Then translate the signed version into English only if necessary.
+• then translate the signed version into English only when it is actually needed.

-This saves time, avoids confusion, and provides a translation that actually serves your international communication needs — clearly, accurately, and professionally.
+This saves time, avoids confusion, and gives you a translation that actually supports international communication — clearly, accurately, and professionally.